Gimbal360: Canonicalizing Planar Diffusion for Spherical Panorama Completion: The Horizon360 Dataset

 \section{The Horizon360 Dataset}

-The success of the Gimbal360 framework relies entirely on the quality of the structural prior provided by the Canonical Viewing Space $\mathcal{C}$.
-While several omnidirectional datasets exist (e.g., SUN360~\cite{xiao2012recognizing}, Matterport3D~\cite{chang2017matterport3d}), they frequently contain in-the-wild camera tilts, uncalibrated rolls, and inconsistent horizon lines.
-Training a generative prior on unrectified data fundamentally undermines the $\mathbb{R}^2$ structural assumptions of latent diffusion models.
-To substantiate our framework, we introduce \textbf{Horizon360}, a large-scale, strictly canonicalized plenoptic dataset.
+Horizon360 constitutes the data level of our canonicalization.
+The structural prior that Gimbal360 learns is only as reliable as the canonical properties of its training panoramas, yet existing omnidirectional datasets \citep{xiao2012recognizing,chang2017matterport3d} frequently contain in-the-wild tilts and inconsistent horizon lines.
+Training a generative prior on such unrectified data contradicts the very constraints the Canonical Viewing Space is meant to provide.
+We therefore curate Horizon360, a large-scale panoramic dataset in which every environment satisfies the canonical constraints of $\mathcal{C}$.